 Our postgraduate courses improve employability prospects for both those with established careers and new entrants to the field.
 Many of our students already work with people with intellectual and developmental disabilities in professional, management or supporting capacities.

 Our programmes support their continuing professional development and enhance their opportunities for career advancement.
-Other students, who are at the beginning of their careers, move on to a range of professional roles in health and social care including working as psychologists in learning disability or behavioural specialists in community learning disability teams; service management of development roles; clinical psychology training or a PhD.
+Other students, who are at the beginning of their careers, move on to a range of professional roles in health and social care including working as psychologists in learning disability or behavioural specialists in community learning disability teams; service management of development roles; clinical psychology training.

-Career destinations include working as research associates and fellows and further study including PhD health psychology.
+Career destinations for MA students include working as research associates and fellows and further study including PhD health psychology.

 All teaching takes place at the Tizard Centre.
 Postgraduate research students have a shared office space with a computer and telephone.